Alex-Doro/Hangman/README.md

-This is a game called 'Hangman'
+This is a game called 'Hangman'.
 Download this code, open index.html with your browser and you can play :)